timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_AutoCompleteBox_SelectionAdapter.md

-<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/AutoCompleteBox/AutoCompleteBox.cs#L564" title="View the source code">View Source</a>
+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/src/Avalonia.Controls/AutoCompleteBox/AutoCompleteBox.cs#L564" title="View the source code">View Source</a>

 #### Property Value
 <a href="T_Avalonia_Controls_Utils_ISelectionAdapter">ISelectionAdapter</a>
-The selection adapter used to populate the drop-down with a list of selectable items.

-##
-You can use this property when you create an automation peer to use with AutoCompleteBox or deriving from AutoCompleteBox to create a custom control.
+The selection adapter used to populate the drop-down with a list of selectable items.You can use this property when you create an automation peer to use with AutoCompleteBox or deriving from AutoCompleteBox to create a custom control.

 ## See Also